isc-projects/kea/doc/sphinx/arm/install.rst

 the alternatives, MySQL and PostgreSQL.

 The non-relational nature of Cassandra makes it exceedingly difficult to implement more complex DHCP features, such as the configuration backend.
-The configuration backend requires more than 20 tables of tightly coupled data that change over time and need to be kept in sync.
-With the Cassandra philosophy of data duplication, this required creating and maintaining a massive number of tables.
-To be specific, there are 36 different types of `get` queries in the DHCPv4 code for the MySQL Configuration Backend.
-In the worst case, where each query required its own table, this implies a duplication factor of over 70, which is clearly a very bad design.
-When we created the initial MySQL and PostgreSQL designs for the Configuration Backend, we also attempted to come up with a design for Cassandra.
-That attempt was unsuccessful, and we determined that Cassandra is simply not the right technology for this task.

-Another problem with Cassandra is performance.
-In our performance tests MySQL and PostgreSQL were roughly 5-10 times faster than Cassandra, even without any special tuning for MySQL or PostgreSQL performance.

-Another concern with Cassandra is its complicated setup.
-As of June 2021, Cassandra was no longer available in many major distributions.
-It requires custom installation, with native packages now limited to Debian only.
-The Debian packages available require Python 2 (which reached end-of-life on 1 Jan 2020) and uninstall some Python 3 packages.
-This is a very risky step in a production environment, because it removes the current 3.8 or 3.9 Python and installs an old, unsupported version.
-Support for Python 3 is only available in the alpha release of Cassandra 4.0.
-Users have a tough choice between running antiquated version past its end-of-life or running unreleased alpha software; neither option is reasonable in a production environment.

-Cassandra is also very picky about the version of Java it accepts.
-For example, on modern systems such as Ubuntu 21.04, Cassandra simply does not start and produces no logs.
-After running Cassandra manually, it produces a cryptic `Improperly specified VM option 'ThreadPriorityPolicy=42'` error message.

-To use C++ bindings (Kea is written in C++), a data driver is required.
-For a long time, the data driver did not use the standard `pkg-config` approach and required custom hacking with regards to software detection.
-Compared to MySQL and PostgreSQL, which are widely available in all popular Linux and BSD distributions, setting up Cassandra is complex and the complexity is not decreasing over time.

-Cassandra is also an ongoing maintenance burden.
-As we introduce new features to Kea, such as the ability to get database statistics that are synced between multiple Kea instances sharing the same database, we need to extend our API.
-We want to maintain parity between backends.
-Porting solutions between MySQL and PostgreSQL is frequently very easy but is almost always a problem with Cassandra.
-That is not a Cassandra flaw on its own; the core problem here is that it is different than the other solutions Kea supports.
+Cassandra also introduces performance degradation, is complicated to set up, and is an ongoing maintenance burden.

-For these reasons, Cassandra support is deprecated as of Kea 1.9.9.
+Cassandra support is deprecated as of Kea 1.9.9.
 The feature will function as before in the Kea 2.0.x and 2.1.x series, but will print a warning.
-We plan to remove the feature entirely in a future release, possibly as soon as Kea 2.2.0.
+The feature will be removed entirely in a future release.

 Sysrepo 0.x
 -----------